I must confess.

 - toppings: salted caramel, chopped Snickers, peanuts

-- *Time-saving tip: you'll need melted and slightly cooled chocolate in step 4.
+- *Time-saving tip: You need melted and slightly cooled chocolate in step 4.
 Melt it before you begin so it has time to cool before beating into the cheesecake.*

 - Make the crust: Lower oven rack to the lower third position and preheat to 350°F (177°C).
+Lightly grease a 10-inch springform pan (NOT 9-inch) with nonstick cooking spray.
 In a food processor or blender, pulse the whole Oreos (cream filling and cookie) into a fine crumb.
+You should have about 2 cups (packed) crumbs, or 250g.
 Combine the Oreo crumbs and melted butter together in a medium bowl.
-Press tightly into the bottom and up the sides of an ungreased 10-inch springform pan (NOT 9-inch)*.
-Wrap aluminum foil on the bottom and tightly around the outside walls of the springform pan, as shown in photo above.
+Press tightly into the bottom and up the sides of prepared pan.
+Wrap aluminum foil on the bottom and tightly around the outside walls of the springform pan.
 This helps prevent leakage.
 Bake for 10 minutes.
 Sprinkle some of the chopped Snickers on top of the warm crust.
 Reserve the rest to decorate on top of the cheesecake.

 - Make the filling: Using a handheld or stand mixer fitted with a paddle attachment, beat the cream cheese and granulated sugar together on medium speed in a large bowl, about 3 full minutes until the mixture is smooth and creamy.
 Add the sour cream and vanilla extract and beat until combined.
 On low speed, add the eggs one at a time, beating after each addition until just blended.
 Do not overmix the filling after you have added the eggs.
 Divide the batter in half.
 (There’s about 7 cups, so 3.5 cups each.)